-Krabi weather is best from November to March, during the dry season when the days are sunny and warm with pleasant evenings.
-However, this is also the busiest time of the year when tourism peaks.
-June to October is the wet season and the region experiences heavy rainfall so is not the best time to visit.
+Krabi weather is best from November to March, during the dry season before the hottest months when the days are sunny in the high twenties and warm with pleasant evenings.
+However, this is also the busiest time of the year when tourism peaks with a lot of hotel and holiday deals.
+June to October is the wet season and the region experiences heavy rainfall so those months are not the best time to visit.

-Krabi has a reputation for friendly locals and being safer with fewer annoyances than other tourist hubs like Phuket or Bangkok.
+Krabi has a reputation for its friendly locals and visitors being safer with fewer annoyances than in other tourist hubs like Phuket or Bangkok.

 How long you stay depends on what you what to do in Krabi.
-Few days can suffice for some but a few weeks is also possible without being bored.
-Being so close to an archipelago of islands, it’s easy to venture back and forth using Krabi as a base for your exploration.
+A few days can suffice for some but a few weeks is also possible without being bored.
+Being so close to an archipelago of islands, it’s easy to venture back and forth using your hotel in Krabi as a base for your exploration.
 Krabi tours are varied and you will find action-packed one-day itineraries to longer tours that allow you to see many things at a relaxed pace.

 Krabi nightlife mainly happens in Ao Nang.
 You’ll find a great choice of places to party until late with restaurants and bars.